OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 To use a command-line XML schema validation tool to validate your manifest:

 1. Install [tar](https://www.gnu.org/software/tar/) and [libxml](http://xmlsoft.org/FAQ.html), if you haven't already.
-2. Run the following command.
-Replace XSD_FILE with the path to the manifest XSD file and XML_FILE with the path to the manifest XML file.
+2. Run the following command, replacing XSD_FILE with the path to the manifest XSD file and XML_FILE with the path to the manifest XML file.

 	xmllint --noout --schema XSD_FILE XML_FILE